Frequently Asked Questions: Faculty

 The student has the right to self-disclose a disability or not.
 If a student mentions that he/she has a disability, then it is appropriate to recommend that the student contact DSS.
 If a student does not disclose a disability, but you suspect a disability, you can mention the DSS office as possible resource along with other services, such as the Learning Center.
 You should not tell a student that you suspect the presence of a disability, nor should a student be required to contact DSS.

 Class attendance requirements are established by the faculty member.
 It is DSS practice to not approve an accommodation requiring that attendance requirements be waived or relaxed because of a disability.
 However, many students have a disability that can result in missed class time.
-In this case, DSS typically includes a statement on the accommodation letter indicating that this is the case.
-This statement is provided to inform the instructor that the student does, in fact, have a disability than can result in missed class time.
-The instructor may then want to consider this when determining whether or not to excuse missed class time.
+In this case, DSS will include a statement on the accommodation letter indicating that this is the case.
+It is up to each individual professor whether or not to excuse missed class or class work.
 It is important to note, however, that should a student decide to formally challenge an attendance requirement, the faculty member should be prepared to defend the assertion that a change in the attendance policy would fundamentally alter the academic integrity of the course.

 Please contact the DSS office any time you have a question or concern about an accommodation.
 The provision of classroom accommodations for a student with a disability is most effective when there is good communication between the faculty member, the student, and the DSS office.
 Students are required to speak with their instructors regarding how their accommodations will be provided and to voice concerns if they are not satisfied with the accommodation.
 However, they are not required to disclose their specific disability or to explain or justify why they have an accommodation.
 Questions of this nature should always be addressed to the DSS office.